tritemio/PyBroMo/README.md

 with PyBroMo.
 These collection serves both as usage examples and user guide:

-#Licence
+#Licence and Copyrights

+PyBroMo - A single molecule diffusion simulator in confocal geometry.
+Copyright (C) 2013  Antonino Ingargiola <tritemio@gmail.com>

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+You can find a full copy of the license in the file LICENSE.txt